vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 - Install anti-virus software
 - Install updates for your operating system and software
 - Only use secured wireless networks
 - Use passwords and do not share them with anyone.
-Do not use passwords on your UU computer only, but also on your laptop or home computer.
 If necessary, secure individual files with a password.
 - Encrypt your devices (laptop, smartphone, USB stick/disk).

 #### Physical Data Security